-- 42. The Discharger submitted the Final Closure and Postclosure Maintenance Plan, dated February 2001, for post-closure maintenance of the facility.
+- 50. The Discharger submitted the Final Closure and Postclosure Maintenance Plan, dated 3 February 2003 for post-closure maintenance of the facility.
 The plan includes inspection, maintenance, and monitoring of the landfill during the post-closure maintenance period, and includes a post-closure maintenance cost estimate for the entire facility.
 Inspection and maintenance will include the condition of the final cover, drainage features, groundwater monitoring wells, access roads, and site security.
-The plan will be implemented for a minimum period of 30 years or until the waste no longer poses a threat to environmental quality, whichever is greater. - 43.
-Once every five years during the post-closure maintenance period, aerial photographic maps of the closed landfill area will be made to identify and evaluate landfill settlement.
+The plan will be implemented for a minimum period of 30 years or until the waste no longer poses a threat to environmental quality, whichever is greater. - 51.
+Once every five years during the post-closure maintenance period for the closed landfill area, iso-settlement maps will be made to identify and evaluate landfill settlement.
 Iso-settlement maps will be prepared to determine the amount of differential settlement occurring over the previous five years.
-Pursuant to Title 27, section 21090(e)(2), this Order requires iso-settlement maps to be prepared and submitted every five years. - 44.
-The completed final cover will be periodically inspected for damage or defects and defects will be repaired and tested for adequacy based on the closure CQA Plan.
+Pursuant to Title 27, Section 21090(e)(2), this Order requires iso-settlement maps to be prepared and submitted every five years.
+The maps may be completed using aerial photography or another appropriate method. - 52.
+The completed final cover will be periodically inspected for damage or defects and defects will be repaired and tested for adequacy based on the closure CQA Plan. - 53.
+Monitoring of the final cover will include inspecting and recording the volume of moisture collected by the pan lysimeter.
+In the event the pan lysimeter detects significant moisture infiltration, then, within 120 days, the Discharger will submit a plan and time schedule, for Executive Officer review and approval, to evaluate the problem, and recommend and implement corrective measures.